-My research focuses on issues around mineral resources, landscape and social justice in contemporary Sweden.
-I am particularly interested in the attempts to reopen old iron ore mines in the historical mining district of Bergslagen (in the south-central part of the country).
-The working title of the thesis is Undermining Ethical Life.
+My research focuses on issues around mineral resources, property rights and environmental justice in contemporary Sweden.
+I am particularly interested in the attempts to reopen old iron ore mines in the historical mining district of Bergslagen.
+The working title of the thesis is Undermining Ethical Life: Mining Rights and Environmental Injustice in Central Sweden.
 My supervisors are Tom Mels and Brett Christophers.

 Also available at

 - New Yet Old?
 The Brownfield/Greenfield Distinction in a Historical Mining District in Sweden, American Association of Geographers Annual Meeting 2018, New Orleans, Louisiana, USA.
 Session: 'Dead' Land and the End of Capitalism?
 Interrogating the Politics of Toxic Environments and Capitalist Accumulation.

 - What Lies Beneath: The Work of Mineral Reserves Reporting Standards, 4S 2015, Denver, Colorado, USA.
 Session: STS Underground: Investigating the Technoscientific Worlds of Mining and Subterranean Extraction I.